gmontana/BREST/README.md

 ## Acknowledgements
 The images and data used in this publication are derived from the OPTIMAM imaging database, and we would like to acknowledge the OPTIMAM project team and staff at the Royal Surrey NHS Foundation Trust who developed the OPTIMAM database, and Cancer Research UK who funded the creation and maintenance of the database.

+## Disclaimer
+This application is intended for research purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the guidance of a qualified healthcare provider with any questions you may have regarding medical decisions.